salrashid123/go_tpm_remote_attestation/README.md

 If you want to test locally with a real TPM, you need to acquire your TPM's issuer and intermediate root certificates.

+Alternatively, if you have access to crate two Google Cloud VMs that setup is easier and described below

 For my laptop, the PCR value and issuers was `certs/ECCert.pem`

 To get the EKCert, install `tpm2_tools` first and then: